Back

 Search in the iZumator app

 Notifications.
-The app can send users reminders about payments due, upcoming lessons, or deadlines for assignments.
+The app can send users reminders about payments due, upcoming lessons, or assignment deadlines.
 This way, you keep users informed and regularly prompt them to use the app.

 Let’s start building your e-learning app today!